AshleyYakeley/Truth/mkdocs/docs/modules.md

 subtype T <: X;

-in export sometext somenumber X T T1 T2
+in expose sometext somenumber X T T1 T2
 ```

-The `export` statement exports the given names (values, types, type constructors) that will be available when imported.
+The `expose` statement exposes the given names (values, types, type constructors) that will be available when imported.
-Subtype relations are always exported.
+Subtype relations are always exposed.